eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/51-compare-usebroadcaster-and-uselistener-to-the-standard-react-hooks.md

 🔑 The main takeaway is that.
 This is a very imperative code in comparison with the patterns shown in the course.
 The operator/broadcaster/listener allows you to confidently refactor the applied logic to some value, like updating where a filter is applied.

-🔑 Is trongly recommended to create some similar patterns to extract the asynchronous logic to avoid the moving pieces and the callback hell.
+🔑 Is strongly recommended to create some similar patterns to extract the asynchronous logic to avoid the moving pieces and the callback hell.

 ## References